ryanashita/PlusLang-Extended/docs/README.md

 To test the project...
 1. Navigate to ```code```.
 2. Run the commands ```dotnet build```, followed by ```dotnet test```.
+- **If the tests are not all succeeding, either I broke something or you made some changes***

 ## Elements of the compiler
 This simple plus-lang extended interpreter has three parts: Abstract Syntax Tree, Parser, and Evaluator.
 The AST defines the language's syntax and the tokens.
 The parser takes .pled source code and parses the code into a AST.
 The evaluator takes the AST and recursively evaluates (recursive descent) to ultimately return the value of the program.
+Pretty simple stuff.

 Taking it one step further is the code generation.
 It can translate a plus-lang AST into MIPS assembly.
 The resulting code can be tested on these (limited) interactive websites: https://www.csfieldguide.org.nz/en/interactives/mips-assembler/, https://www.csfieldguide.org.nz/en/interactives/mips-simulator/.